genedan/TmVal/docs/usage/growth/force_of_interest.rst

 Examples
 ========

-TmVal has special classes :class:`.ForceAmt` and :class:`.ForceAcc` that inherit from their corresponding compound interest classes to handle continuously compounded interest.
+TmVal can handle force of interest problems by supplying a continually compounded interest rate to the :class:`.Amount` or :class:`.Accumulation` classes.

 Suppose we have the force of interest :math:`\delta = .05`.
 What is the value at time 5 of 5000 invested at time 0?

 .. ipython:: python

-   from tmval import ForceAmt
+   from tmval import Amount, Rate

-   my_amt = ForceAmt(delta=.05, k=5000)
+   my_amt = Amount(gr=Rate(delta=.05), k=5000)

    print(my_amt.val(5))